The MRCPI Obstetrics and Gynaecology Part II Written examination consists of one exam paper with 100 Single Best Answer questions.

 Single Best Answer questions consist of a 'vignette' (clinical scenario) followed by five possible answers.
 You must select the single best answer.

 There is no negative marking and questions are equally weighted so we advise you to attempt all questions.

 Places in the Obstetrics and Gynaecology Part II Written examination are now limited.

 You may not get a place in this exam when you first apply.

 Priority access is given to doctors on our Basic Specialist Training programme.
-Priority is next was given to candidates with only one attempt left.
+Priority is next was given to candidates with only one attempt left and candidates who have been rejected in the past.
 The remaining places are allocated in order of the date and time of each candidate’s online application.

 Before you can sit the MRCPI Part II Written you must have one of the following qualifications: